codebytere/node-mac-contacts/README.md

 Returns `Boolean` - whether the contact information was created successfully.

 Creates and save a new contact to the user's contacts database.

+This method will return `false` if access to Contacts has not been granted.

+Example:

 ```js
 const success = contacts.addNewContact({